 I asked them how they met and if John was a romantic.
 Debbie went on and on about how great their marriage was.
 Little did she know that I was dragging her hubby off to the gay house of S&M horrors that was San Francisco.
 John said nothing about our plans.

 I went by the Canterbury to pick up Nicky and Alice.
 Nicky had to be convinced to come.

 “I’m sick of watching you and those OC kids get high and run around causing trouble.”

 “Don’t worry.
 I’m out of pot,” I convinced him.
 I needed to see Jimmy for a resupply.

 Nicky’s grumpiness disappeared when I let him drive the Wreck.
-The tires squealed when he took the corner at Sunset and Highland.
+The tires squealed when he took the corner at Sunset and Highland in front of Hollywood High.
 Sitting between us, Alice’s squeals matched the tires.
-We pulled into the Starwood parking lot and were quickly surrounded by potheads, expecting free joints.
+We pulled into the Starwood parking lot.
+We were quickly surrounded by potheads, expecting free joints.